 The Prima retails for $199 and you can click here to pick it up from my recommended authorized store.

 Size, Portability, Concealment – The Prima is about the same height as the Pax 2 with a little fatter body.
 It’s actually a very easy vaporizer to pocket and keep concealed.
 The Prima dimensions are 4 ¾” H by 1 ¼” wide by 1 ¾” deep and weighs roughly 167 grams.
-The Prima is comparable in size to other popular vaporizers like the Crafty at 136 grams and the Haze v3 is around 180 grams but not quite as portable as the Pax 2 at 90 grams or the Grasshopper at around 60 grams.
+The Prima is comparable in size to other popular vaporizers like the Crafty at 136 grams and the Haze v3 is around 180 grams but not quite as portable as the Pax 2 at 90 grams.
 Overall the Prima is easy to conceal and I can almost completely palm the unit for discretion.